Stay At Home Educator

 Literacy Activities for a Camping Theme for Preschoolers

 Alphabet Fishing – Using magnetic letters or alphabet fish (attach a paperclip to each fish to make it magnetic), invite your preschooler to fish!
 Using a wooden dowel with a magnet tied to string will create the perfect fishing pole.
-Encourage your preschooler to share the letter names and sounds.
-Or make it a challenge by having the child fish for a certain sound.
-Say, “I spy the letter that makes the /s/ sound, can you hook it?”

 Camping Syllables – Help your little learner practice identifying how many syllables are in a word.
 Clap, use a robot voice, or put your hand under your chin to see how many times your chin drops within each word.
 Use these fun camping syllable sorts to make learning syllables a blast.
-Simply print and sort!
-For extra practice, encourage your child to come up with their own list of words and help sort those words by syllables too!

 Math and Science Activities for a Camping Theme for Preschoolers

-Marshmallow Patterns – This mini marshmallows and paint pattern activity are so engaging!
+Marshmallow Patterns – This mini marshmallow and paint pattern activity is so engaging!
 Simply dip the marshmallows in colored paint to create patterns!
 There is something so exciting and fresh about painting with items other than paintbrushes, right?
-Note: Make sure students don’t attempt to eat the marshmallows with paint.
-If you need a taste-safe version, you can dye whipped cream, yogurt, or even frosting to use as your paints.

 Fish Number Sequence Puzzles – Simply print and cut!
 Lay out all the puzzle pieces randomly and invite the child to put the pieces into number order.
 Once finished, explain that this puzzle also shows a growing pattern because each puzzle piece number is one more than the last.

 Camping Tent STEAM Challenge – Using toothpicks, marshmallows, and coffee filters, invite your preschooler to create a tent for a Lego person or small figure.
 Encourage them to experiment with what is working and what is not.
 Expand on this activity and encourage them to make a tent or a fort large enough for a grownup!
+Camping science activities for preschoolers don’t need to be complicated, use the natural materials around you to engineer and create!

 Playful Learning Activities for a Camping Theme for Preschoolers

 Camping in Nature – Head out on a real camp adventure!
 Whether just in the backyard, a park, or a full-blown camping experience, give it a try.
 Invite your preschooler to back a camping backpack and discuss what things you might need to explore and stay overnight in nature.
+Don’t forget to pay attention to that beautiful night sky!

 Build a “Camp Site” – Grab your flashlights and blankets, it’s time to build your campsite!
 Once inside enjoy books, color camping pictures, tell stories, or even take it outside for a real adventure!